CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 ### Custom Status Views

 Two screens displayed by the SDK have default values that can be customized.
 The _logged out view_ and _error view_.
+We strongly recommend that you provide your own custom views for both cases.
+Because the CirrusMDSDK uses SSO to authenticate your patients, we are unable to provide logged out UI that helps the patient log back in.
+By providing your patients with a custom _logout out view_ you can, for example, provide relevant messaging and a button to log back in using the same SSO you implemented to log them in originally.
+Every time the _error view_ is shown the resolution is retrieving a new SSO token and setting it via `CirrusMDSDKSession.singleton.setToken(:)`.
+Providing a custom _error view_ gives you the ability to display relevant messaging and interactions the user can take, most likely a button to re-attempt SSO.

-By default they will look similar to the screens below.
+By default they will look similar to the screens below:

-The logged out screen is shown after you call `CirrusMDSDKSession.singleton.logOut()`.
+The default logged out screen is shown after you call `CirrusMDSDKSession.singleton.logOut()`.

 ![logged-out](https://user-images.githubusercontent.com/12459/33667547-605ac368-da5a-11e7-8abc-bfd6457b6ee0.png)